MasterSkepticista/detr/README.md

   (venv) $> python -c "import tensorflow_datasets as tfds; tfds.load('coco/2017')"
   ```

-* Download and extract `instances_val2017.json` from [MS-COCO](https://cocodataset.org/#download) in the root directory of this repo.
+* Download and extract `instances_val2017.json` from [MS-COCO](https://cocodataset.org/#download)
+in the root directory of this repo (or update `config.annotations_loc` in the config).

 ### Checkpoints

+Place these checkpoints under a new directory `artifacts` at the root of this repository.
-Set the checkpoint path in the chosen config file.
+Alternatively, modify `config.pretrained_backbone_configs.checkpoint_path` in the chosen config file.

 |Backbone|Top-1 Acc.|Checkpoint|
 |--------|----------|----|